Beyond Frosting » Recipes » Desserts » Cupcakes » Easy Vanilla Cupcakes

 Easy Vanilla Cupcakes

-This Easy Vanilla Cupcake recipe makes ultra moist vanilla cupcakes.
-They’ve topped with my favorite vanilla buttercream frosting, it’s light, fluffy, and just the right amount of sweetness.
-You can’t go wrong with these.
+This easy vanilla cupcake recipe makes the best, ultra moist vanilla cupcakes from scratch.
+They’re topped with my favorite vanilla buttercream frosting that’s light and fluffy with just the right amount of sweetness.
+You can’t go wrong with classic, homemade vanilla cupcakes for birthdays, holidays, or any special occasion!

 A vanilla cupcake with vanilla frosting and sprinkles

 I think everyone needs a quick and easy cupcake recipe that they can make in a pinch.
-I have made many cupcakes over the years and this, my friends is the best.
+I have made many cupcakes over the years, and this is my best vanilla cupcake recipe yet.
 You can literally come home from work and have cupcakes in the oven 10 minutes later.

 Everyone’s opinion of what a vanilla cupcake should be is very different.
 Readers love this recipe because it’s truly moist, a little dense, and not too sweet.
 They stay fresh for several days after baking.

-• Very vertsile: You can make this for any holiday or celebration, it can even be turned into a cake.
+• Very versatile.
+You can make this for any holiday or celebration, it can even be turned into a cake.

 A white cupcake with a bite missing frosted with vanilla buttercream